celoyd/wheather/README.md

 To see things I've done with (various versions of) this tool, please have a look around http://www.flickr.com/photos/vruba/sets/72157631622037685/with/8017203149/ .
 In the caption for http://www.flickr.com/photos/vruba/8017203149/in/set-72157631622037685 I explained the basic operation at little.
 I want to do some clearer documentation of the core concept here, but I'm a little busy: feel free to remind me.

+To understand how everything fits together here, I'm going to walk you through making a composite.
 We're going to do this:

 1. Download some satellite images.
 2. Split them into strips.